-Rollins’ master of science in public health (MSPH) dual degree program in environmental health and epidemiology provides a strong foundation in analytical epidemiology, biostatistics, and occupational and environmental health.
+Rollins’ master of public health (MPH) degree program in environmental health and epidemiology provides a strong foundation in analytical epidemiology, biostatistics, and occupational and environmental health.

 Emory College and Rollins jointly offer a five-year bachelor of science (BS) in environmental sciences and a master of public health (MPH) in environmental health degree program.
 Through this program, students can earn both a BS and an MPH in five years.

 As a graduate student in environmental health, you’ll take courses that examine health issues, the scientific understanding of causes, and possible future strategies to control major environmental health problems in both industrialized and developing countries.
 Topics addressed in our courses range from the molecular to the global, and tackle such issues as pesticide, air pollution, water pollution, heavy metals, solvents, persistent organic pollutants, urban sprawl, global climate change, and more.